alxfed/alxfed.github.io/_posts/2019-02-18-Data-the-definition.markdown

 </pre>
 <br>

 Wow!
 I wish I saw it then, 50 years ago.
 But I didn't.
-So, let's do it now!
+So, let's do it now!<br>

 &nbsp;&nbsp;&nbsp;&nbsp;In google and wikipedia we immediately find the answer to the first question:<br>
 <pre>mid 18th century: from Latin 'datum', literally ‘something given’,